BasileTrujillo/devops-toolbox/README.md

   * `jenkins`: Run your Mocha unit tests with both XUnit and LCov output (for Jenkins).
     * Requirements: Install `jenkins-mocha` using NPM

-Options available for `default` function (with there default values):
+Options available for `default` function (with their default values):
 ```js
 {
   "MyStack": {